minio/directpv/docs/drive-management.md

 ```

-2. Run `init` command - The `init` command creates a request to add the selected drives in the YAML file generated using the `discover` command.
+2. Run `init` command.
+The `init` command creates a request to add the selected drives in the YAML file generated using the `discover` command.
 As this process wipes out all data on the selected drives, wrong drive selection will lead to permanent data loss.
 Below is an example of `init` command:

 ```sh
 $ kubectl directpv init drives.yaml